 A concern or complaint can be made in person, in writing or by telephone.
 They may also be made by a third party acting on behalf on a complainant, provided that the third party is able to demonstrate to the School that they have the appropriate consent to do so.
-Concerns should be raised with either the Class Teacher or Key Stage Lead.
+Concerns should be raised with either the Class Teacher, Key Stage Lead or Head of Year (delete as appropriate).
 If the issue remains unresolved, the next step is to make a formal complaint.

 Complainants should not approach individual Governors to raise concerns or complaints.
 They have no power to act on an individual basis and it may also prevent them from considering complaints at Stage 2 of the formal complaints process.
 In the event that a Governor is approached by a complainant, they should signpost the complainant back to the most appropriate person.
-This could be the Class Teacher, Key Stage Lead, Headteacher or Chair of Governors depending on which stage the complaint has reached.
+This could be the Class Teacher, Key Stage Lead, Head of Year, Headteacher or Chair of Governors (delete as appropriate), depending on which stage the complaint has reached.